Egotzilla/web-project02/README.md

-# Bangkok River Cruise Booking System
+# Emerald River Cruise in Bangkok

 A modern web-based booking system for a Bangkok river cruise experience.
 Built with Next.js, Material-UI, and MongoDB.